-A CAUTION: Due to the loudness (85 decibels) of the alarm, always stand an arms length away from the unit when testing.
+(AUTION: Due to the loudness (85 decibels) of the alarm, always stand an arms length away from the unit when testing.

 After installation, TEST THE UNIT'S ELECTRONICS by pressing and releasing the test/reset button.
-You will then hear the following sequence of "beeps" and verbal warnings:
+You will hear one beep on the button push, and then will hear the following sequence of "beeps" and verbal warnings: